great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 </TabItem>
 <TabItem value="bigquery">

-Add the following Checkpoint `bigquery_taxi_check` to the DataContext.
+Add the following Checkpoint `bigquery_checkpoint` to the DataContext.
 Here we are using the same `RuntimeBatchRequest` and `ExpectationSuite` name that we used to create our Validator above, translated into a YAML configuration.

 ```python file=../../tests/integration/docusaurus/deployment_patterns/gcp_deployment_patterns_file_bigquery_yaml_configs.py#L260-L280